A second round of well-being grants will open for applications in Fall 2024! Stay tuned for application dates and other details.

 Read about the Well-Being Grants impact here

-As members of UW Medicine are completing their well-being grant projects, we are highlighting the diverse, creative, team-building projects.
-See our first theme of grants in the UW Medicine Huddle story below, and check back soon for additional project highlights!
+As members of UW Medicine completed their well-being grant projects, we highlight the diverse, creative, team-building projects.

 Equity, Diversity, and Inclusion Grants